 How do I contact admissions for a tour of the campus?

 Do I need to take the ACT or SAT in order to apply to Washington State?

 What is Open Admission?
 What is Selective Admissions?

 Open Admission means that anyone who wants to go to Washington State Community College can.
 Selective Admissions means that there are requirements that must be met in order to gain Admissions.
 Washington State has an open Admission policy with the exception of Health Programs.
 Health programs have requirements that must be met in order to take the clinical courses required by the major.

 Washington State has three (3) terms: Fall, Spring, and Summer during the calendar year.
 There is also a Winter Intersession term from December to January.
 Refer to the Academic Calender to see when the next term begins.

 How much do classes cost and can I get Financial Aid?

 The tuition depends on how many credit hours you take.
 Depending on which classes you take, there may be additional costs in the form of lab fees that you may be required to pay.
 Check with the Business Office to see exactly how much you owe for the current term.
 Financial Aid is available for those who qualify.
-The first step is to fill out the Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1.
+The first step is to fill out the Free Application for Federal Student Aid (FAFSA).
 FAFSA is an online form that you complete based on tax information.
 You’ll need to put in Washington State’s school code, 010453, which allows your information to be sent to Washington State.
 Once the Financial Aid Office has your information, they’ll be able to determine what type of aid for which you may be eligible.
 If you have any questions regarding financial aid, please contact the Financial Aid Office at 740-568-1908.

 What if I have taken my ACT/SAT test?